orbisius/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.4.8 =
+* Fixed missing image for themes that provide screenshots in other than .png format.
+Thanks Nick Greaves for reporting this.

 = 1.4.7 =
 * Made a fix so the plugin doesn't crash WP 4.2 installs wp_scripts (Thanks Leila for reporting this)
 * Tested with latest WordPress